dannyvanderpol/php_web_framework/readme.md

 define("SEARCH_PATHS", ["application"]);
 ```

+If you reload your page in the browser it now should show the home page.

 The paths are relative to the project folder.
 We now added the complete application folder.
 This means it will search all files and folders recursivly.
 If your project grows you may wat to organise and limit the amount of folders to search.